Guayaquil: History

 In colonial times Guayaquil was the chief Spanish shipyard in the Pacific, although some navigators considered that Valdivia (now in Chile) had better conditions.

-Guayaquil was a stopover point in the commerce between Asia and Latin America conducted by Philippines-based Manila galleons, which had links to Acapulco in Mexico and terminated with a node in Callao, Peru.
+Guayaquil was a stopover point in the commerce between Asia and Latin America conducted via Philippines-based Manila galleons.
+The trade route had links to Acapulco in present-day Mexico and terminated with a node in Callao, Peru.